If you contact us

 We may process your personal data to contact you about the information you have provided.
 We do this with your consent, unless it is otherwise necessary and within our statutory powers to do so.

-Any findings, reports or recommendations shared or otherwise published as part of the inquiry will only contain statistics, which will not identify you, unless you have otherwise consented.
+Any findings, reports or recommendations shared or otherwise published as part of the inquiry will only contain anonymised statistics or case studies, unless you have otherwise consented to publication of identifiable information.

 Refer to number 1 below, where we specify the legal basis for this.